-When no honors section of a desired class is offered, the Honors College allows students and faculty to work together to transform a non-honors class into an honors credit-earning experience by creating a plan of study that allows students to deepen their understanding of course material and/or further explore a related area of interest.
+When no honors section of a desired class is offered, the Honors College allows students and faculty to work together to transform a non-honors class into an honors credit-earning experience.
+Students may gain approval for this process by creating a plan of study to deepen their understanding of course material and/or further explore a related area of interest.

 HLBC option provides a way to earn honors credit for non-honors courses through additional reading assignments, written work, and a presentation of findings.